Magnetic resonance imaging labs

 National microstructure imaging facility

-This facility features a Siemens 3 Tesla Connectom system – one of only three such systems in the world.
+This facility features a Siemens 3 Tesla Connectom system – one of only four such systems in the world.

 This advanced system features 300 mT/m gradient coils which are typically four times stronger than those found in conventional MR systems.
 This allows researchers to probe tissue microstructure to much finer detail.